 About Noah White

-I'm a freshman at the University of Florida, majoring in journalism and public relations.
+I'm a sophomore at the University of Florida, majoring in journalism and public relations.
 I enjoy playing soccer and volleyball with friends, watching movies with my girlfriend and, of course, writing.
 I also know more about Liberty League women's soccer than you do.

 Check Also